TOMOFAST/tomofast-x-q/README.md

 ```

 ## Simple instructions

+**Tooltips in plugin provide parameter name used in paramfile in squre brackets to help with subsequent manual editing**

 **Select tomofast-x-q plugin and Select Data/Mesh tab**
 ![tomofast dialog tab 1](plugin.png)
 A. Optionally pre-load an existing paramfile from disk [Step 0]